Section 80c: Income Tax Deduction Rules You Must Know

 Infrastructure Bonds

 These are government bonds.
-They are offered by companies that develop infrastructure.
+They offer by companies that develop infrastructure.
 You can help in the country’s growth with these bonds.
 These bonds are tax-exempt. ₹150,000 is the maximum tax-free investment in a financial year.

 Home Loan Principal Repayment